 The Great Garden

-Nowadays, just keeping the Parterre looking weed free and flowering takes many hours of work by the gardening team.
-Throughout the summer, our gardeners are kept busy pruning the topiary and box hedging in the formal gardens.
+Throughout the summer our gardeners are kept busy pruning the topiary and box hedging in the formal gardens.
 Grown from Buxus sempervirens, they need to be pruned back into shape twice a year, usually in June and then again in September.
 The sharp lines of the freshly-clipped hedges really set off the bursts of colour within them and make the Parterre a must-see experience for visitors.

 Enjoy a little seclusion among the flowers, fruits and vegetables of the peaceful Walled Garden.
 The Vernon family would have used the seasonal produce grown here to supply their kitchen and we continue this tradition by using the fruits and vegetables in our tearooms.